An Oak Tree: Artwork

 An Oak Tree is a work of art created by Michael Craig-Martin in 1973, and is now exhibited with the accompanying text, originally issued as a leaflet.
 The text is in red print on white; the object is a French Duralex glass, which contains water to a level stipulated by the artist and which is located on a glass shelf, whose ideal height is 253 centimetres with matte grey-painted brackets screwed to the wall.
 The text is behind glass and is fixed to the wall with four bolts.
 Craig-Martin has stressed that the components should maintain a pristine appearance and in the event of deterioration, the brackets should be resprayed and the glass and shelf even replaced.

 The text contains a semiotic argument in the form of questions and answers, which explain that it is not a glass of water, but "a full-grown oak tree," created "without altering the accidents of the glass of water."
 The text defines accidents as "The colour, feel, weight, size...".
 The text includes the statement "It's not a symbol.
 I have changed the physical substance of the glass of water into that of an oak tree.
 I didn't change its appearance.
 The actual oak tree is physically present, but in the form of a glass of water." and "It would no longer be accurate to call it a glass of water.
 One could call it anything one wished but that would not alter the fact that it is an oak tree."

 The impossible is deliberately asserted and the text examines the impossibility of the assertion, which uses the idea of transubstantiation in the same way as the Catholic religious belief that bread and wine, while maintaining an unchanged appearance, are changed into Christ's body and blood.
 Craig-Martin has a Catholic background and was an altar boy.
 He sees belief of both artist and viewer as having a key place in art, and that in An Oak Tree he had "deconstructed the work of art in such a way as to reveal its single basic and essential element", namely this belief.

-An Oak Tree was a turning point in his artistic development: prior to it his concern had been deconstruction, and afterwards he was "trying to put the pieces together again."
+Part of An Oak Tree's inspiration was Craig-Martin attempting to figure out what "the essence of a work of art" was, which he decided was "suspension of disbelief".
+The work was also a turning point in his artistic development: prior to it his concern had been deconstruction, and afterwards he was "trying to put the pieces together again."
 Subsequently, using the rationale of Marcel Duchamp's Fountain, he worked with drawings of utilitarian objects and flat areas of colour, with the goal of discarding meaning, which is "both persistent and unstable", although he states that people's need to create associations and meanings makes this goal unachievable.